“So let me get this straight. You want me to pull the electric pump out so you can put in a manual pump?”

 The average American uses an astounding 80-100 gallons of water a day.
 That wasteful, thoughtless manner of living is just not possible with a manual pump.

 But what about laundry day, you may ask?
 Or watering animals?
-Here’s our tip — there’s no need to have your hand pump be the sole source of water for the homestead.
+Here’s my tip — there’s no need to have your hand pump be the sole source of water for the homestead.
 If you pair your manual pump with a rain catchment system, then you will have more water than you know what to do with.
-On our homestead, rainwater goes to animals, laundry, bathing, and washing dishes.
-Hand-pumped water is usually just for drinking and cooking.
+Use rainwater to water animals, the garden, and wash laundry.
+The you can reserve the work of hand-pumping water for drinking, cooking, and dishes.

 Another thing that will benefit the manual pump user are some really good buckets.
-We use food-grade 5-gallon buckets for pretty much anything water-related on our homestead.
+Food-grade 5-gallon buckets can be used for pretty much anything water-related on your homestead.
 You can order them new, or check out your local Craigslist to breathe some new use into old, food-industry buckets.
-I do laundry in a former jalapeño bucket (delighted that it didn’t end up in a landfill)!

 Do any of you hand pump your own water?
 Or, if you’re considering installing a hand pump, what questions drove you to make the switch?
 Let me know in the comments below!